mrprince88/disney-plus/README.md

-# DisneyPlus Clone Using ReactJS and Redux
+# DisneyPlus Clone Using ReactJS, Redux and Firebase

 ![Screenshot](Screenshot.png)